csherwood-usgs/bateman/README.md

 These are Matlab scripts to explore multi-step degradation of DDE in Palos Verdes sediments.

-The name refers to Harry Batemen, FRS, who provided analtical solutions for radioctive decay.
+The name refers to Harry Bateman, FRS, who provided analtical solutions for radioctive decay.

 https://en.wikipedia.org/wiki/Bateman_Equation